- Judicial Executive of the Superior Court of Justice

 Deputy Judges of the Small Claims Court

 Deputy judges are senior lawyers appointed by the Regional Senior Judge, with the approval of the Attorney General, to preside over proceedings in the Small Claims Court.
 Interested lawyers with a minimum of 10 years’ experience may write to the Regional Senior Judge of the region in which they wish to preside.
 To prevent court scheduling conflicts, applicants may apply to one region only.
 Please provide a letter of interest, curriculum vitae and references.
-Applicants must be members in good standing of the Law Society of Upper Canada, have no outstanding liability claims relating to the practice of law and no criminal record.
+Applicants must be members in good standing of the Law Society of Ontario, have no outstanding liability claims relating to the practice of law and no criminal record.

 In 2010, the Chief Justice of the Superior Court, with the approval of the Deputy Judges Council, established standards of conduct for Deputy Judges of the Small Claims Court, entitled “Ethical Principles for Deputy Judges.”
 Any complaint about the conduct of a deputy judge of the Small Claims Court should be addressed, in writing, to the Regional Senior Judge in the region where the deputy judge sits.